-He focuses on odd/off photographic compositions and alternative process printing, using metals, egg washes, Xerox machines and gums.
-He has based portfolios in “Ratios in Visual Space,” and the contrast of the “evidence of humanity and its inpermanance.”
+He focuses on odd/off 35mm or 120mm film photographic compositions and alternative process printing, using metals, egg washes, oil paints gum-bichromates, Xerox machines, and giclée.
+He has based image portfolios on “Ratios in Visual Space,” and the contrast of the “evidence of humanity and its inpermanance.”
 He tries, with differing degrees of success, to use natural ratios in his composition of music and in his work in authoring novels, letters, and newspaper features as well.
 (When it is possible).

-JP is a true autodidact, finding great value in the Dewey system of philosophical education, as well as being a great admirer of Dr. Mortimer Adler’s holistic curricula on critical thinking and life long reading.
+He is an autodidact, finding great value in the Dewey system of philosophical education, as well as being a great admirer of Dr. Mortimer Adler’s holistic curricula on critical thinking and life long reading.

-JP is an accomplished musician, guitar player, and sound engineer.
-He expresses music alone, as well as with the band “La MSV. ” He holds a professional certificate in audio production.
+Being an accomplished musician, guitar and bass player, and sound engineer, he expresses music alone, as well as with others on occasion.

-One overarching goal is to affect change in others and to coalesce and crystallize human emotion and experience in every format he is gifted with working in; especially music, darkroom developing and printing film, sound design and music composition as well as feature journalism and creative writing.
+The overarching goal for JP, is to affect change in others and to coalesce and crystallize human emotion and experience in every format he is gifted with working in; especially music, darkroom developing and printing film, sound design and music composition as well as feature journalism and creative writing.

-He is currently working towards finding a safe space for people to work through trauma using dialog, creativity, music, all healthy arts, and most importantly: honesty.
-He hopes to successfully accomplish this goal with empathy, compassion, hard creative work, and understanding.
+He works using dialog, creativity, music, all healthy arts, and most importantly kindness and collaboration.
+He hopes to successfully accomplish these goals with empathy, compassion, hard creative work, and understanding.

-Jean-Pierre has spent the majority of his developing adult years traveling and working to ameliorate conflict and violence around the world.
+He has spent the majority of his developing adult years traveling and working to ameliorate conflict and violence around the world.
 His studies and work have taken him to Western and Central Europe, Central and Eastern Africa, and South America.
-He is Argentine-American, and has maintained and fostered close connections to the Latin and Afro-Latin communities in Hartford county as well as NY and New England.
+He is Argentine-American, and has maintained and fostered close connections to the Latin and Southern American communities in Hartford county as well as NY and New England.
 He is 38 years old.

-Depending on the scope of his storytelling, and whiskey intake, he may state himself to be a “legendary” adventurer.
-Some facts “may” be questionable; however, he has smuggled audio equipment into US embargoed countries, helped build community radio stations, narrowly escaped dictatorial governmental inquires in odd places, crashed two Peugeot 504’s on mountain roads, survived a couple fist-fights with gauchos, and has a 5-0 unbeaten armwrestling record against Nigerian and Sudanese pimps.
-He traipses through life’s dangerous situations with the grace of a thunderstorm.
+Depending on the scope of his whiskey intake, he may state himself to be a “legendary” adventurer.
+Some facts “may” be questionable; however, he has smuggled audio equipment into US embargoed countries, helped build community radio stations, narrowly escaped dictatorial governmental inquires in odd places, crashed two Peugeot 504’s on mountain roads, survived a couple fist-fights with gauchos, and has a 5-0 unbeaten arm wrestling record against Nigerian and Sudanese pimps.
+He traipses through life’s dangerous situations with the tact and grace of a thunderstorm.